-- If you are camping at Crater Lake campground, the only place to fill water is from Crater Lake which, due to the drought, is more like a pond than a lake in the summer.
+- If you are camping at Crater Lake campground, the only place to fill water is from Crater Lake which, due to the drought at the time of hiking in 2018, is more like a pond than a lake in the fall.

 - Mile 4.5: When you cross the stream from west to east

 - There is nowhere to get water between West Maroon (Pass 1) and Frigid Air pass (Pass 2)

 - Mile 12: After you descend from the 2nd pass through Fravert Basin, you’ll enter a forest.
 A long 3 mile descent wil bring you to a river crossing where you’ll have to remove your shoes and cross the frigid waters.